-- Rapid development and delivery is now often the most important requirement for software systems. - Software have to evolve quickly to reflect changing business needs. - Plan-driven development is essential for some types of system, but does not meet these business needs. - Agile development methods emerged in the late 1990s. - To radically reduce the delivery time for working software systems. - Features of Agile development - Program specification, design and implementation are inter-leaved. - The system is developed as a series of versions or increments with stakeholders involved in version specification and evaluation. - Frequent delivery of new versions for evaluation - Extensive tool support (e.g., automated testing tools) - Minimal documentation focus on working code
+- Rapid development and delivery is now often the most important requirement for software systems. - Software must evolve quickly to reflect changing business needs. - Plan-driven development does not meet these business needs. - Agile development methods emerged in the late 1990s. - To radically reduce the delivery time for working software systems. - Features of Agile development - Program specification, design and implementation are inter-leaved. - The system is developed as a series of versions or increments with stakeholders involved in version specification and evaluation. - Frequent delivery of new versions for evaluation - Extensive tool support (e.g., automated testing tools) - Minimal documentation to focus on working code